mpatacchiola/bayonet/README.md

 - Object Oriented approach: easy to read, easy to use
 - No external library required, Bayonet is self-contained
 - Completely open source (GNU v2.0)
+- Plenty of heavily commented examples
 - Easy to create and manage densely connected networks
 - Exact Inference with belief propagation (Kim-Pearl Message Passing)
 - Approximate inference through sampling methods
 - Different samplers: Rejection, Likelihood-Weighting, Gibbs
+- Parameters learning (Maximum Likelihood Estimator)
 - Topological sorting, Depth-First and Breadth-First Search

 Bayonet manages Bayesian networks as sparse graphs, indeed they do not have self-connections or cycles and the resulting number of edges is not high.
 To store nodes and edges an adjacency-list representation is used.
 Using an adjacency-matrix the amount of space necessary to store the nodes N is O(N^2), instead using the adjacency-list representation it is only O(N + E) where E is the number of edges.
 Bayonet stores the edges inside each node in an adjacency list exploiting all the advantages of this representation.

+Once created the network it is possible to infer the marginal and joint probabilities using sampling and exact inference methods.
+The conditional probability tables can be set by hand or during a learning phase using a training dataset.

 Prerequisites